Hefei Xinqiao International Airport

-Hefei Xinqiao International Airport is an international airport serving Hefei, the capital of East China’s Anhui province.
+Hefei Xinqiao International Airport is an international airport serving Hefei, the capital of East China's Anhui province.
 It is located in Shushan District, 31.8 km from the city center.
 Construction started in December 2008 with a total investment of 3.728 billion yuan.
 Opened on 30 May 2013, it replaced Hefei Luogang Airport as Hefei's main airport.
+According to the Civil Aviation Administration of China, in 2025, Hefei Xinqiao International Airport recorded 97,281 flight takeoffs and landings, and 12,645 million passenger movements, representing a year-on-year increases of -1.4% and 1.3% respectively.

-In December 2022, Hefei gained direct flights to Europe when Condor started flights to Frankfurt in Germany, but this route has been discontinued after just a few weeks.
+In December 2022, Hefei gained direct flights to Europe when Condor started flights to Frankfurt in Germany, but this route has been discontinued after just a few months.